mantidproject/documents/Presentations/DevMeetings/2018-01/this_bugs_me_session.md

  - `cmake` occaisionally fails on external projects on download stage
  - default facility on build servers shouldn't be ISIS
  - time to startup mantidplot or first time to `import mantid` in vanilla python
+ - The number of branches on `mantidproject/mantid`.
+Ross wants forks!